 Our production facilities producing cigarettes and the sticks for our tobacco heating products are designed to meet the needs of an agile and flexible supply chain, providing a world-class operational base that is fit for the future.

-Our Next Generation Products (NGPs) are manufactured in a mix of our own and third-party factories.
+Our new categories of reduced-risk*† products are manufactured in a mix of our own and third-party factories.
 We expect our contract manufacturers to comply with the same high standards that exist on our own sites.

-Recent factory expansions in Romania and South Korea to accommodate new opportunities in NGPs, specifically the production of sticks for our glo tobacco heating product, show how our sourcing is responsive to help us deliver our Transforming Tobacco commitment to offer adult consumers potentially reduced-risk products.
+Recent factory expansions in Romania and South Korea to accommodate new opportunities in New Categories, specifically the production of sticks for our glo Tobacco Heating Product, show how our sourcing is responsive to help us deliver our commitment to offer adult consumers reduced-risk*† products.
 This complements substantial investment in device capacity, which is also taking place in response to increased consumer demand for glo.

 We are continually looking to improve the efficiency of our entire supply chain.
 Our Integrated Work Systems programme is designed to maximise equipment efficiency while ensuring we maintain high standards of product quality.
 The improved equipment efficiency is delivering real benefits through improved productivity and lower maintenance costs, together with reduced waste.